Welcome

 Answer:

 Yes.
-B has an indefeasibly vested remainder in fee simple, which is fully transferable during life, by will, and by intestacy.
+B has an indefeasibly vested remainder in fee simple.
+It is fully transferable inter vivos, by will, and by intestacy.
+If B dies before A, B’s estate or heirs step into B’s shoes and take when A’s life estate ends.

 Worked Example 1.2